securityfirst/tent-content/contents_en/information/passwords/advanced/two-step-authentication.md

 * A phone that can receive a code by SMS text message;
 * A phone with an authenticator app that you have set up to generate codes;
-* A special device called a universal second factor (U2F) token or key.
+* A universal second factor (U2F) token or key, like a Yubikey.

 Even if your password is hacked or stolen, the thief won't be able to log in unless they also have control of the second device, such as your phone, and the special codes that only it can create.